karen-olson/special-education-attendance-tracker/README.md

-# Getting Started with Create React App
+# Special Education Attendance Tracker

+An attendance tracker for special education supervisors to track IEP service compliance.

+## Video Walkthrough

+Check out the video walkthrough of this project to see its features in action.

+## Deployed Site and Backend

+See the [deployed site](https://special-education-attendance-tracker.netlify.app/), hosted on Netlify.

+View the [API](https://frozen-oasis-63947.herokuapp.com/teachers), created with Ruby on Rails and deployed with Heroku, and the [API repo](https://github.com/karen-olson/special-education-attendance-tracker-API).

+## Packages

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Styling was achieved using [MUI](https://mui.com/).

+## See Below for Information about Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: